Florida woman allegedly said she fatally stabbed daughter to keep her from having sex

 Breaking News Emails

-A Florida mother, who arrived at a hospital with her dead daughter in her car, told police she killed her daughter to keep her from having sex with men, according to an arrest affidavit.
+A Florida woman, who arrived at a hospital with her dead daughter in her car, told police she killed the girl to keep her from having sex with men, according to an arrest affidavit.

-The 11-year-old, who was identified as Aleyda Rivera, had been stabbed on and around her back about 15 times, the affidavit said.
+The girl, who was identified as Aleyda Rivera, had been stabbed on and around her back about 15 times, the affidavit said.

-Investigators determined that the girl was killed at an Orlando residence.
+Investigators determined that the girl was killed at an Orlando residence, according to the affidavit.
 People at the home told police that Rivera had been there Sunday morning accusing her mother's boyfriend of having sex with her daughter, which the 11-year-old denied, the affidavit said.

 When investigators interviewed Rivera, she told them that she killed her daughter to "prevent her from having sex" with men, the affidavit said, according to NBC affiliate WESH.